-Enjoy a healthy vegan and gluten-free Green Goddess Buddha Bowl filled with quinoa, broccolini, kale, and homemade green goddess dressing.
+You’re going to love this healthy Green Goddess Buddha Bowl.
+It is filled with quinoa, broccolini, and kale, and topped with an oil-free green goddess dressing.
+Vegan and gluten-free!

 Happy Friday, friends!

 Two weeks of the 30 day cleanse are almost behind us.
 How are you feeling?
 I’m feeling great!
 Energetic, hydrated, and sleeping better than I have in a long time.
 It’s surprising that with how good I feel every time I cleanse, I ultimately go back to my old ways.
 But I also notice that with each cleanse, a little more of the healthy habits stick around throughout the year.

 Fingers crossed 2018 will be the year it sticks for good!